November 2, 2024

 Temperature Tips

-- Avoid cold drafts: Keep your peace lily away from drafty windows, air conditioners and heaters.
+• Avoid cold drafts: Keep your peace lily away from heaters, air conditioning and windows with drafts.

-- Winter care: If your home gets particularly cold then moving the plant to a warmer spot will always be a good idea.
+• Winter care: If your home gets particularly cold then moving it to somewhere warmer is always going to be a good idea.

 Humidity

-- Humidity tray: Place a shallow dish of water with pebbles under the plant pot.
-As the water evaporates it’ll boost the humidity around the plant.
+• Humidity tray: Put a dish of water with pebbles in it under the plant pot.
+As the water evaporates it boosts the humidity around the plant.

 Choosing the Right Soil and Fertilizing